hoffmangroup/segway/doc/segway.rst

 The ``likelihood.*.tab`` files each track the progression of likelihood during a single instance of EM training.
 The file has a single column, one for each round of training, which contains the log likelihood.
-Higher values are better.
+More positive values are better.

 GMTK reports
 ~~~~~~~~~~~~